 If used, eventually all blades must either be resharpened or replaced.
 But if a woodworking blade takes a long time to sharpen, if it takes special equipment to sharpen or if it is unpleasant to sharpen, not only is it uneconomical but it will not be loved.
 Professional-grade Japanese chisels and planes are easily and quickly sharpened despite the hardness of the steel.
 Indeed, they are a pleasure to sharpen.
 There are reasons for this:

-3.1 Nature of the Steel: Steels that contain alloys such as chrome, molybdenum, vanadium and/ or tungsten are ideal for mass-production by untrained factory workers and are constantly praised in marketing sprays as “ tough” and “ abrasion resistant,” but experienced professionals know they are a time-wasting pain in the neck to sharpen.
+3.1 Nature of the Steel: Steels that contain alloys such as chrome, molybdenum, vanadium and/ or tungsten are ideal for mass-production by untrained factory workers and are constantly praised in marketing sprays as “ tough” and “ abrasion resistant,” but experienced professionals know the real meaning of these phrases is: “a time-wasting pain in the neck to sharpen.”
 Our blacksmiths do not use such adulterated, uncooperative steels.
 The blades of professional-grade planes, chisels and knives will ride sharpening stones gladly, can be quickly sharpened, and indeed are a pleasure to sharpen.

 3.2 Blade Design – The Ura: A professional-grade Japanese chisel or plane blade has a well-shaped hollow-ground area on the blade called the “ura.”
 This detail makes it easy to sharpen the extra-hard steel used in our plane and chisel blades while maintaining the ura in a flat plane.
 The importance of a properly ground ura cannot be overstated.